 Building permits are required before the start of a specific construction activity to enlarge, repair, change, add to or demolish a structure, and to install equipment or systems in a structure.
 Depending on the scale or type of construction activity, it may need to be first authorized via a zoning permit.
 Permit contractors are also available as a dataset.
 Plumbing and electrical permits, among others, may also be required for new or existing buildings.

 Please note that this is a very large dataset.
-To see all permits, download all datasets for all years.

 If you are comfortable with APIs, you can also use the API links to access this data.
 You can learn more about how to use the API at Carto’s SQL API site and in the Carto guide in the section on making calls to the API.